 Construction of the Lincoln Eastern Bypass (LEB) is necessary before this SUE can be fully completed, however a portion of Phase 1 - the first 150 of up to 500 new dwellings - can be delivered before the bypass is complete.
-In February 2016, The Secretary of State granted the legal orders required for the Lincoln Eastern Bypass progress following a Public Enquiry which took place in August 2015.
-Construction is expected to start in end of 2016 and is due to take two years.
+In February 2016, The Secretary of State granted the legal orders required for the Lincoln Eastern Bypass to progress following a Public Enquiry which took place in August 2015.
+Lincolnshire County Council is in the process of shortlisting tenders received from 4 companies to undertake the construction of the bypass with the construction work expected to start toward the end of 2016 and be completed within 2 years.